fw4spl-org/fw4spl-doc/Slides/20160120_f4s-ogre/ogre.rst

 6/ Material with user control
 ******************************

-- Now the vertex shader wave points away along the normal
+- Now the vertex shader waves points away along the normal
-- The fragment shader wave the base color
+- The fragment shader waves the base color
 - Use the two types of uniform in Ogre to control the wave
     a.
 Automatic - use one of the time uniforms
     b.
 User-defined - use *SShaderParameter* adaptor